IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 {{< fig src="march-pta-mtg.png" align="center" class="max-w-xs" >}}

-## Next PTA Meeting is March 8
+## Next PTA Meeting is April

-**Reserve time in your calendar now to attend the March PTA meeting.**
+**Reserve time in your calendar now to attend the April PTA meeting.**

-Join us on Monday, March 8 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!
+Join us  at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!

 ##